a5507203/Instance-dependent-Label-noise-Learning-under-a-Structural-Causal-Model/readme.md

 The code is only tested on Linux Linux-based system (Ubuntu 20.04).
 The Python version is 3.6.9.
 The Pytorh version is 1.2.0 with GPU acceleration.

-It is unknown if the code is compatible on windows or different versions of Pytorh and Python.
+It is unknown if the code is compatible on Windows or different versions of Pytorh and Python.
 We have not tested to run our code in a CPU environment.